Differential cross section measurements for the production of top quark pairs and of additional jets using dilepton events from pp collisions at $\sqrt{s}$ = 13 TeV: Results

 For the cross sections as functions of the \ttbar and top quark kinematic observables at the parton and particle levels, shown in Figs.~\ref{fig:xsec-1d-theory-nor-ptt-ptat}--\ref{fig:xsec-md-theory-nor-mttdphitt}, the theoretical models provide descriptions of the data that are similar or improved in quality, compared to \PowPytSh, with a few exceptions.
 For the \ptt and \ptat distributions shown in Fig.~\ref{fig:xsec-1d-theory-nor-ptt-ptat}, the \MatrixOnly, \StripperOnly, and \MiNNLOPSOnly models provide a good description of the data, with no discernible trend towards a distribution that is harder, as exhibited by \PowPytSh.
 For the \appNTLOOnly calculation, some wiggles are visible in the distribution of the ratio to the data, leading to a rather poor \chisq.
 The \StripperOnly model describes the data also at the particle level reasonably well.
 The theoretical models also provide a reasonable description of other measured cross sections related to top quark \pt, such as \rpttmtt (Fig. \ref{fig:xsec-1d-theory-nor-rpttmtt-rptttmtt}), and \mttptt (Fig. \ref{fig:xsec-md-theory-nor-mttptt}), clearly improving upon \PowPytSh.
 For observables related to the top quark rapidity and the rapidity and mass of the \ttbar system, the trends between data and theoretical calculations are mostly similar to those of \PowPytSh.
 Exemplary cases are the rapidity spectra \yt and \yat, depicted in Fig.~\ref{fig:xsec-1d-theory-nor-yt-yat}, where the models exhibit rapidity distributions that are more central than what is observed in data, and the \mttytt cross sections (Fig.~\ref{fig:xsec-md-theory-nor-mttytt}), where the predictions overshoot the data in the high-\mtt region at large \ytt.

-For cross sections as functions of \pttt and \dphitt, shown in Figs.~\ref{fig:xsec-1d-theory-nor-pttt-mtt-ytt} and~\ref{fig:xsec-1d-theory-nor-dphitt-dytt}, the theoretical calculations exhibit large scale uncertainties, reflecting the sensitivity to higher order QCD effects, and the central predictions overall fail to provide a good data description.
+Figures~\ref{fig:xsec-1d-theory-nor-pttt-mtt-ytt} and~\ref{fig:xsec-1d-theory-nor-dphitt-dytt} present the cross sections as functions of \pttt and \dphitt, which directly probe higher-order QCD effects.
+These effects are reflected in the large uncertainties of the theoretical predictions, as shown in the corresponding absolute cross section measurements in Figs.~\ref{fig:xsec-1d-theory-abs-pttt-mtt-ytt} and~\ref{fig:xsec-1d-theory-abs-dphitt-dytt}.
+The central predictions of these models fail to describe the data accurately.
 Similar observations can be made for the multi-differential cross sections involving these two kinematic variables.

-Summarizing, the beyond-NLO theoretical predictions provide descriptions of the data that are of similar or improved quality, compared to \PowPytSh, except for some of the kinematic distributions where the theoretical scale uncertainties are large.
-This is also reflected by the theory-to-data \chisq values that are often quite large when only measurement uncertainties are taken into account, but are reduced to reasonably small values when the theory scale uncertainties are also included.
+Summarizing, the beyond-NLO theoretical predictions provide descriptions of the data that are of similar or improved quality, compared to \PowPytSh, except for some of the kinematic distributions that are directly sensitive to higher-order QCD corrections.

 For the differential cross sections as functions of lepton and \PQb jet kinematic variables at the particle level, shown in Figs.~\ref{fig:xsec-1d-theory-nor-ptlep-rptleptonic-rptlepptt}--\ref{fig:xsec-2d-theory-nor-ptllmll}, the \StripperOnly calculation provides descriptions that are overall of similar quality compared to \PowPytSh.
 One exception is the \mbb distribution, where \StripperOnly clearly predicts too many events in the lowest mass bin.